matisdbs37/SE-G01-02/README.md

-# Software Engineering

-> The project name in the title aims to describe the purpose of the project and help generate initial interest by presenting the core goal of the project.
-It entirely depends on you!
->
-> Of course, no template is ideal for all projects because the needs and goals are different.
-Don’t hesitate to emphasize your goal on this project’s introductory page; we’ll support it, whether you focus more on technology or marketing.
->
-> Why This Document?
-This document serves as both a template and a resource for tracking the progress and structure of your project.
-It is a de facto standard for ensuring clear documentation of key aspects of your work.
-By providing essential information, you make it easier to follow your development process and assess the quality of your project.
->
-> Maintaining a well-organized document reflects good project management practices and promotes transparency, collaboration, and accountability within your team.
-It simplifies the understanding of your project’s scope, goals, and challenges, benefiting not only your team but also anyone who reviews your work.
+# Mind Craft - Mental Health Platform

 ## Project Description

 Mind Craft is a digital platform designed to support wellbeing through guided audio/video meditations, short mindfulness drills, and tools for tracking mood, sleep, stress, and other habits.
 After a brief onboarding, users receive a personalized practice plan aligned with their goals.
 The app offers daily challenges, streak tracking, and a diverse content catalog including structured programs and educational material.

-Login is handled through major OAuth providers or email, with optional two-factor security.
-Trainers and admins can curate content and oversee user activity with permission.
-Mind Craft also connects to calendars, wearable-based sleep data, and notification services to keep users engaged and informed.
+## Motivation

+Mind Craft aims to offer a calm, simple, and intuitive experience.
+The motivation behind the project is to make mindfulness easy to access and effortless to practice, with a clean interface and straightforward features that help users stay consistent without feeling overwhelmed.

+## What we learn with this project

+- Building a full digital platform from design to deployment

+- Using modern web technologies and frameworks (Angular, Spring, MongoDB)

+- Managing authentication, security, and data handling

+- Working collaboratively with team members

+- Integrating external services (APIs, notifications, calendars)

 ## Functional Requirements